ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp-managing-user-state.md

 Take note of the fact that the parameter passed into the Client ID substitution, `${clientId(uid)`, is `uid`.
 This was a deliberate choice that matches the same cookie name used on the publisher origin as described in [Task 1](#task1).
 For the most seamless integration, you should apply the same technique.

-Concerning the rest of the amp-analytics implementation, see the documentation for [amp-analytics configuration](https://www.ampproject.org/docs/analytics/analytics_amp) for more detail on how to set up amp-analytics requests or to modify those of your analytics vendor.
+Concerning the rest of the amp-analytics implementation, see the documentation for [`amp-analytics` configuration]({{g.doc('/content/amp-dev/documentation/components/reference/amp-analytics.md', locale=doc.locale).url.path}}) for more detail on how to set up amp-analytics requests or to modify those of your analytics vendor.
 The ping can be further modified to transport additional data that you either directly define or by taking advantage of other [AMP substitutions](https://github.com/ampproject/amphtml/blob/master/spec/amp-var-substitutions.md).

 > **Good to know:**
 >